d3x0r/STFRPhysics/AI/STFR_Connection_Space_Displacement_Math.md

 Two hypotheses for how material reaches the poles, which are not mutually exclusive:

 **Hypothesis 1 — Vacancy Refill:** Matter already exists at the poles from the formation process.
 When a jet emission event occurs, it creates a vacancy — a localized deficit of mass/displacement at the pole.
-The equilibrium surface is now perturbed: less mass at the pole means less displacement, which means the equal-$\Gamma$ condition is locally violated.
+The equilibrium surface is now perturbed: less mass at the pole means less displacement, which means the equal-$\lambda$ condition is locally violated.
 Matter from adjacent latitudes shifts poleward to restore equilibrium, creating a vacancy at slightly lower latitude, which is in turn filled from further away.
 The jet is self-sustaining: each emission event triggers the conditions for the next.
 No dissipative migration mechanism is needed — the driving force is simply relaxation toward the equilibrium configuration.

 **Hypothesis 2 — Centrifugal Sorting:** In a spinning system, denser material migrates outward (toward the equator) and less dense material migrates inward (toward the axis).
 On the displacement surface, "denser" means more displacement per unit area — heavier particles, stable nuclei.
 "Less dense" means lighter particles — electrons, positrons, partially formed displacement bubbles, photon-like excitations.